- How to prepare ginger tea at home

 - 1 lemon wedge

-What else could you add to ginger tea?
+What other ingredients could you add to homemade ginger tea?

 Here are some popular additives for your ginger tea: